ISP-IN Courses

 Advances in biomedical research have raised the prospect of using stem cells to regenerate lost or damaged body parts.
 This course explores the biology of this field and associated ethical and political issues.
 A laboratory project introduces the scientific method and the amazing regenerative ability of planarian flatworms.

-An integrated lecture-lab experience that introduces the basic principles of forensics science with special emphasis on biological and molecular techniques used in modern day forensics investigations.
+This integrated lecture-lab experience introduces the basic principles of forensics science with special emphasis on biological and molecular techniques used in modern day forensics investigations.
 Specifically, we focus on the theory and principles of biology that applies to blood typing, fingerprinting, DNA and molecular profiling, chromatography and microbiome analyses.

 There are a handful of disease-causing microbes on Earth that greatly affect human society.
 What makes these microbes deadly and how do we respond?
 This is an integrated lecture-lab course that addresses this topic.
 Satifies the lab science requirement for education majors.